 His music is his calling card: He opened for Macklemore and Ryan Lewis on their 2016 tour, and his music videos have been each viewed on YouTube hundreds of thousands of times.

 Simone’s music lyrics — which he said reflects his life, the people he’s known, and things he’s seen — depict scenes of violence against women.

-Branch, now 29, said she was emotionally and physically abused by Simone for four years, and coerced into giving Simone the money she earned from stripping.
+Amanda, now 29, said she was emotionally and physically abused by Simone for four years, and coerced into giving Simone the money she earned from stripping.
 She traveled around the country to strip at clubs; she said Simone wouldn’t let her return if she was making good money — as she typically would in New York City.

-“Waking up and seeing him on the news for something that I feel so strongly about, when this person abused me, that was my push,” Branch said this summer of her decision to speak out.
+“Waking up and seeing him on the news for something that I feel so strongly about, when this person abused me, that was my push,” Amanda said this summer of her decision to speak out.
 She was sitting at the Hillside Bar on Capitol Hill.
 “It was very painful for me to see my abuser in a place of power.
 It is absolutely disgusting to me.”

 He led marches.
 In June, he stood atop his Tesla and delivered a speech to the crowd as someone slowly drove the car through Seattle streets.
 Simone held the microphone and sang Bill Withers’ 1972 soulful classic “Lean on Me.”